-It’s disappointing that these types of experiences are not uncommon in the financial services industry.
-In fact, it’s no surprise that a lot of people have come to distrust advisors altogether.
 As a consumer and potential client, you should feel empowered to ask advisors exactly how much you’re going to be paying for their services.
 Any advisor worthy of your business should be able to easily and clearly provide you with an answer.
 It is your money.
 You deserve to know how much you’re spending and what you’re paying for.

 Once someone becomes a client at Elwood & Goetz, they receive a monthly statement.
 On those statements, we include our specific fee and show where it was deducted from their accounts.